AubinABADIE/LearnTogether/README.md

 *Usage*:`#LOGON {isConnected} {id} {role}`

 ## \#FIRSTCONN
-The server responds to a #FIRSTCONN injonction from the client by sending this.
+The server responds to a #FIRSTCONN injunction from the client by sending this.
 Arguments :
 - hasSucceeded : boolean, true if it was the first connection and the password has been defined, false otherwise.